anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 establishment, etc.)

-## Misuse of acquired voucher and enrollment responses
+## Misuse of acquired voucher and enrollment responses by Registrar-agent

-Registrar-agent that uses acquired voucher and enrollment response for domain 1 in domain 2: can be detected in Voucher Request processing on domain registrar side.
-Requires domain registrar to verify the proximity-registrar-cert leaf in the pledge-voucher-request against his own as well as the association of the pledge to his domain based on the product-serial-number contained in the voucher.
+A Registrar-agent that uses acquired voucher and enrollment response for domain 1 in domain 2 can be detected by the pledge-voucher-request processing on the domain registrar side.
+This requires the domain registrar to verify the proximity-registrar-cert leaf in the pledge-voucher-request against his own LDevID.
+In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the pledge-voucher-request.

 Misbinding of pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).

+## Misuse of registrar-agent credentials
-Misuse of registrar-agent LDevID may be addressed by utilizing short-lived certificates to be used for authenticating the registrar-agent against the registrar.
+Concerns have been raised, that there may be opportunities to misuse the registrar-agent with a valid LDevID.
+This may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
 The LDevID certificate for the registrar-agent may be provided by a prior BRSKI execution based on an existing IDevID.
 Alternatively, the LDevID may be acquired by a service technician after authentication against the issuing CA.

+## YANG Module Security Considerations
+The enhanced voucher-request described in section
+{{async-voucher-request-yang}} bases on {{RFC8995}}, but uses a different encoding, based on {{I-D.ietf-anima-jws-voucher}}.
+Therefore, similar considerations as described in Section 11.7 (Security Considerations) of {{RFC8995}} apply.
+The YANG module specified in this document defines the schema for data that is subsequently encapsulated by a JOSE signed-data content type, as described {{I-D.ietf-anima-jws-voucher}}.
+As such, all of the YANG-modeled data is protected from modification.
+The use of YANG to define data structures, via the "yang-data" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
+For this reason, these guidelines do not follow the template described by Section 3.7 of {{RFC8407}}].

 # Acknowledgments

-We would like to thank the various reviewers for their input, in particular Brian E. Carpenter, Michael Richardson, Giorgio Romanenghi, Oskar Camenzind, for their input and discussion on use cases and call flows.
+We would like to thank the various reviewers, in particular Brian E. Carpenter, Michael Richardson, Giorgio Romanenghi, Oskar Camenzind, for their input and discussion on use cases and call flows.